Driving in the Emirates in 2026: Rules, Fines, License Conversion, and Safe-Road Tips for Tourists & Expats

 Countries Eligible for License Exchange

-If you hold a driving license from countries such as the UK, USA, Canada, France, Italy, Germany, Japan, or South Korea, you can exchange it for a UAE license without taking a driving test.
+If you hold a driving license from countries such as the UK, USA, Canada, France, Italy, Germany, Japan, or South Korea, you can exchange it for a Emirates license without taking a driving test.

 Required Documents for License Conversion